-- I am not including souvenirs in these numbers.
+- I’m not including souvenirs in these numbers.
 That’s highly discretionary and variable.
 Obviously, the more you buy, the more your daily average will be.

 - While alcohol is included, if you like to drink or go clubbing a lot, you’re going to spend a lot.
-The summer time on the Greek Islands is a bit hedonistic so if that’s your thing, bring extra money.
+Summertime on the Greek islands is a bit hedonistic, so if that’s your thing, bring extra money.

 - The prices here reflect the shoulder season.
-Greece’s high season is July and August and if you are going then, I would add a few extra Euros a day to your budget.
+Greece’s high season is July and August, and if you’re going then, I’d add a few extra euros a day to your budget.

-As you can see, Greece, like any country has a wide range of budget options.
-You can do it on the cheap or you can go nuts and spend a few hundred Euros per day.
+As you can see, Greece, like any country, has a wide range of budget options.
+You can do it on the cheap, or you can go nuts and spend a few hundred euros per day.
 It’s all about how your travel.
-But I included Greece in the original article because when people think about Eurozone countries, they think “expensive.”
-While that is very true for many countries in on Euro, it’s not true for Greece.
-Compare those prices above with prices in Paris or Amsterdam or Rome, where hostel cost 20–30 Euros per night, the cheap food is 5 Euros, meals cost 10–15 Euros, and beer is a lot more than 1–2 Euros!
+But I included Greece in the original article because when people think about eurozone countries, they think “expensive.”
+While that’s very true for many countries on the euros, it’s not true for Greece.
+Compare those prices above with prices in Paris or Amsterdam or Rome, where hostels cost 20–30 euros per night, the cheap food is five euros, meals cost 10–15 euros, and beer is a lot more than 1–2 euros!
 I spent less on a hotel room in Athens than I did for a dorm room in Amsterdam.
-If you are looking for a budget destination in Europe, Greece is the perfect place to go.
-It may be on the Euro but that doesn’t mean it’s expensive.
+If you’re looking for a budget destination in Europe, Greece is the perfect place to go.
+It may be on the euro, but that doesn’t mean it’s expensive.

-If you are planning a trip to Greece, consider reading my country and destination guide to Greece.
-I visit the country every summer so the information is fresh, accurate, and detailed.
+If you’re planning a trip to Greece, consider reading my country and destination guide to Greece.
+I visit the country every summer, so the information is fresh, accurate, and detailed.